vprover/vampire-online/backend/README.md

 docker run -p <local_machine_port>:8080/tcp <name>:<tag>
 ```
 *You could add `-d` to the run command to start the container in detached mode*

+## Deployment notes

+The tutorial and problem library rely on static data which is likely to be updated over time and its source location might change over time.
+We use container bind mounts (container dirs correspond to actual dirs on the host machine) to solve this.
+To check/update the mapping see *volumes* in `docker-compose.yml` in the project root.

+The host machine will need to be set-up such that those (source) folders exist and that they have the desired content.
+Maybe have a scheduled task updating them.

+A similar approach is taken for uploading problems.
+A scheduled task which backs up the files might be useful.

+The deployment instructions are present in the main readme of this project.

 ## Authorisation